- 3 minutes

 Focus on key objectives:

-- Choose the markets that offer the most scope for growth
+- Choosing the markets that offers the most scope for growth

 How to handle your finances